jkhaliqi/jkhaliqi.github.io/README.md

   - Uploaded videos of myself walking through code in Snap! and other block based languages to help children get a better understanding of code and how they can create cool projects in these block based languages.
 Key fundamentals of coding discussed like conditionals and loops.

 # Extra Cirriculars
 I enjoy playing sports like basketball and weightlifting in my free time.
-I have also tried getting into yoga because of the many benefits it can have and will also help me prevent injuries, so I can continue playing sports for a long time.
+I have also tried getting into yoga because of the many health and mind benefits.
+Yoga can also help me stay healthy and play sports for a longer time.